Epidermal growth factor receptor: Drug target

 The identification of EGFR as an oncogene has led to the development of anticancer therapeutics directed against EGFR (called "EGFR inhibitors", EGFRi), including gefitinib, erlotinib, afatinib, brigatinib and icotinib for lung cancer, and cetuximab for colon cancer.
 More recently AstraZeneca has developed Osimertinib, a third generation tyrosine kinase inhibitor.

 Many therapeutic approaches are aimed at the EGFR.
 Cetuximab and panitumumab are examples of monoclonal antibody inhibitors.
-However the former is of the IgG1 type, the latter of the IgG2 type; consequences on antibody-dependent cellular cytotoxicity can be quite different.
+However, the former is of the IgG1 type, the latter of the IgG2 type; consequences on antibody-dependent cellular cytotoxicity can be quite different.
 Other monoclonals in clinical development are zalutumumab, nimotuzumab, and matuzumab.
-The monoclonal antibodies block the extracellular ligand binding domain.
+The monoclonal antibodies block the extracellular ligand-binding domain.
 With the binding site blocked, signal molecules can no longer attach there and activate the tyrosine kinase.

 Another method is using small molecules to inhibit the EGFR tyrosine kinase, which is on the cytoplasmic side of the receptor.
-Without kinase activity, EGFR is unable to activate itself, which is a prerequisite for binding of downstream adaptor proteins.
-Ostensibly by halting the signaling cascade in cells that rely on this pathway for growth, tumor proliferation and migration is diminished.
+Without kinase activity, EGFR is unable to activate itself, which is a prerequisite for the binding of downstream adaptor proteins.
+Ostensibly, by halting the signaling cascade in cells that rely on this pathway for growth, tumor proliferation and migration are diminished.
 Gefitinib, erlotinib, brigatinib and lapatinib (mixed EGFR and ERBB2 inhibitor) are examples of small molecule kinase inhibitors.

 CimaVax-EGF, an active vaccine targeting EGF as the major ligand of EGF, uses a different approach, raising antibodies against EGF itself, thereby denying EGFR-dependent cancers of a proliferative stimulus; it is in use as a cancer therapy against non-small-cell lung carcinoma (the most common form of lung cancer) in Cuba, and is undergoing further trials for possible licensing in Japan, Europe, and the United States.